Shlomo Zemach: Biography

 Whilst in Rehovot in 1908 he met a secretly married Hemda Polansky.
 She was from a wealthy family.
 They moved to Jerusalem to an apartment in Jerusalem owned by her brothers.
 They held literary salons and Ben Gurion was a regular visitor.
-In spring of 1911 they returned to Płońsk and divorced.
+In the spring of 1911, they returned to Płońsk and divorced.
 Zemach then studied agriculture, literature and philosophy in France.
-In 1914, he qualified as an agricultural engineer, and went to visit his parents' home in Płońsk, where he was caught up in the outbreak of the First World War.
+In 1914, he qualified as an agricultural engineer and went to visit his parents' home in Płońsk, where he was caught up in the outbreak of the First World War.
 He was engaged in literary work in Warsaw and later on in Odessa.
 In 1921, he returned to then British-administered Palestine.
 He was employed as a teacher at the Mikveh Israel agricultural school and, in 1933, he was the principal founder of the Kadoorie Agricultural High School and served as its first headmaster.

 He wrote a number of books and articles on agriculture.
 He was also a literary critic and edited the literary journal Maazanim.